sdsc/hdf-roll/README.md

 ## Dependencies

-yum install flex bison (from CentOS distribution)
+yum install flex bison libjpg-turbo-devel (from CentOS distribution)

 The sdsc-roll must be installed on the build machine, since the build process depends on make include files provided by that roll.